 Photocopiers, Faxing, and Other Equipment

 Photocopiers which accept coins and dollar bills are available on both floors of the Library.
 Black & White copies are 10 cents per page and Color copies are 50 cents per page.

 Outbound fax service is available for public use at 50 cents per page.
-Inbound fax is not available.
+Inbound and International fax services are not available.